My-Finance-Report/yearly_report/README.md

 delete button in the table doesnt work

 # User feedback

+- ability to change the kind of a source
 - manually add transactions
 - budget and budget progress
-- sankey selectors should not be dropdowns

 # Not Blocking

 - update schema to remove nullability on processed file fields
 - update schema to put processed file into transactions table, not uploaded pdf
 - it seems like the text on mobile just needs to be bigger
 - there seems to be some general bug with the mobile presentation
 - filter by year when you look at dashboard
 - privacy policy
 - refresh on the page keeps you in the same view